Full-time: Three years, Part-time: Five years.

 - Values of working inclusively with people and communities

 - Interpersonal and communication skills for working with people

 There are 5 compulsory modules, which are interlinked to cover this broad foundation and students are required to undertake 60 hours of work experience.
 Work experience options could also include working with the informal and formal community care resources

 Students can expand their understanding of strength based approaches completing their work experience in community development projects, with the optional module, Asset Based Community Development module or students can expand their understanding of working with people through the optional module Development Across the Life Span.

-In Year 2 students deepen their understanding of the welfare and social care provision and develop skills and values for work in community and social care setting with five compulsory subjects and 120 hours work experience.
-Key areas explored in the second year are:
+Students deepen their understanding of the welfare and social care provision and develop skills and values for work in community and social care setting with five compulsory subjects and 120 hours work experience.
+Key areas explored are:

 - Empowerment and other key concepts in community practice to address human and social need

 - Participatory approaches with users, carers and local communities

 - Welfare management and social policy in relation to community service delivery in the UK and internationally